Oil Builds On Gains As Recovery Picks Up But Equities Mixed - UrduPoint

 A forecast-busting reading could also weigh on market sentiment as it would add to long-running worries that the strong economic rebound will fire price rises and force the Federal Reserve to wind back its ultra-loose monetary policy.

-"Investors would see a surge in payrolls growth as a sign that the Fed is more likely to move," Lauren Goodwin, at New York Life Investments, said.
+"Investors would see a surge in payrolls growth as a sign that the Fed is more likely to move," said Lauren Goodwin at New York Life Investments.

 US inflation hit a 13-year high in May, and other governments are seeing similar advances with the eurozone reading at a two-and-half-year peak and South Korea's at a nine-year high.